polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/uploader/README.md

 * [_filename] - Filename as supplied by client.
 * [_content] - Content of file.

-Below is an example of how to create a fullscreen uploader, that saves one or more files, to the currently logged in user's documents/private folder.
+Below is an example of how to create a fullscreen image uploader, that saves one or more image files, to the currently logged in user's _"documents/private/"_ folder.

 ```
 create-widget:foo